DionKill/ps4-linux-tutorial/README.md

 > All original sources are mentioned (maybe), none of this stuff is mine, I'm just reuploading for ease of use, do not send a cease and desist letter to my house, I'm just trying to help you guys out.
 >
 > Thanks to all the amazing developers who work on the PS4.
->
-> Oh, I nearly forgot, this guide is still under building, some things haven't been added just yet.
-I've got exams and gacha games to worry about so give me some time!

 # Quick Q&A
 > [!TIP]
 > For your average newbie questions, click down here
 <details>
   <summary>Questions you probably have</summary>